Khalid Mahmood (Jamaat-e-Islami)

-Khalid Mahmood is the 5th Emir of Jamaat-e-Islami Kashmir.
+Khalid Mahmood served as the 5th Emir of Jamaat-e-Islami Kashmir.
 He was elected in June 2017 and took his oath of office on 16 July 2017 in Islamabad.

 Background

 He comes from Rehara, a village in the city of Rawalakot, Azad Kashmir, Pakistan.
 He was formerly district ameer and naib ameer of JI Azad Jammu and Kashmir and Gilgit-Baltistan.
 He was a member of Islami Jamiat-e-Talaba and president of Chandka Medical College in Sindh, Pakistan.
 He is by profession a physician and runs a clinic named Rawalakot Hospital.

 Early life and education

 He was born on 1956 in the village of Rehara, Rawalakot Azad Kashmir.
-He went to government Sabir Shaheed Pilot High school rawalakot.
-After matriculation he Joined government degree college Rawalakot.
-He went to chandka medical college sindh for MBBS.
+He went to Government Sabir Shaheed Pilot High school Rawalakot.
+After matriculation, he joined Government Degree College Rawalakot.
+He went to Chandka Medical College Sindh for MBBS.
 He was the President of Islami Jamiat-e-Talaba in Chandka Medical college Sindh.